Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 Having said all this, there are several treks that are still doable during the monsoon season.
 Everest Base Camp trek is one of those treks that are still possible to conquer during this kind of monsoon month.

-So, get ready to set your foot in one of the most adventurous places in the world.
+So, book Everest Base camp trek in monsoon, and get ready to set your foot in one of the most adventurous places in the world.
 You should not miss it just because of the mere weather condition.
+Make sure to pack appropriate rain gear and be prepared for varying climate conditions along the trail.

 If you wish, you may view the following options: